Hasindu-Dilshan/intelligent-gem-cutting-robot-arm-research/README.md

 #### **Overview**
 This component focuses on controlling the robotic arm for gemstone cutting.
 The system combines hardware assembly, ROS 2 simulation, and web-based configuration to enable precise and programmable arm movements.

-> [!IMPORTANT]
+> [!NOTE]
-> **Note:** The hardware used in this project is designed for academic purposes.
+> The hardware used in this project is designed for academic purposes.
 It is a prototype setup and not intended for production-level deployment.
 The focus is on experimentation, learning, and demonstrating robotic arm control principles.

 #### **1.1 Hardware Components**
 | Category | Item | Specification |